ndhwyd/roc-rk3399-pc_openbsd/README.md

 * UART Terminal (in this tutorial I use minicom)

 There are two options to install OpenBSD on the board.
-The first option (offical) is to build U-Boot from the offical Github respority.
-The second option is to use Ayufan's SPI flash tool.
+The first option (offical) is to build U-Boot from the offical Github respority or the second option is to use Ayufan's SPI flash tool.

 ## Option 1